What's driving delays?

 Are cancellations getting better or worse?

-Flight cancellations are trending lower in 2023 than in previous years, but a canceled flight still has the potential to throw off your travel plans.
+Flight cancellations are trending lower than in previous years, but a canceled flight still has the potential to throw off your travel plans.
 The Department of Transportation (DOT) has launched an interactive Customer Service Dashboard to provide travelers with up-to-date airline customer service policies on controllable cancellations and delays to ensure customers can easily access information when problems arise.

-The data visualization below shows cancellations by month for 2014-2023.
+The data visualization below shows cancellations by month for 2014-2024.

-Download monthly cancellation data for 2014-2023 here.
+Download monthly cancellation data for 2014-2024 here.

 How You Can Plan Ahead

 You might not be a pilot or an air traffic controller, but you can take steps to make your trip as smooth as possible.
 Knowing what to expect during busier than usual travel times can save time and stress.
-The graphic below shows forecasted flights around Memorial Day.

 From tracking the status of your airport to showing you how to pack safely, the FAA has a host of resources to help travelers plan ahead.
 Remember, the FAA has a zero-tolerance policy against unruly airline passengers in the wake of recent, troubling incidents.